hullcss/hullcss-discord-bot/README.md

 # hullcss-discord-bot
-The HullCSS discord bot for automatong some tasks within the hullcss discord server
+The HullCSS discord bot for automating some tasks within the hullcss discord server